ggBoff/GeekBrains-GIT-/README.md

 1. Create a GitHub account
 2. Create a local reposit
 3. Create a remote reposit
-4. Conect remote n local reposit
+4. Conect remote and local reposit

     To add a remote reposit to project
     ```